revature-13Aug18-java/code-samples-for-Alex-Bumpers/Project3-Rideshare/README.md

 - Generating documentation using Javadocs and Compodoc, and automated the hosting of this documentation via Amazon S3.

 Technologies I've used for this project included: **Jenkins**, **Amazon Web Services**, **EC2**, **S3**, **RDS**, **Trello**, **Git**, **Github**, **Jacoco**, **Docker**, **Docker**, **SonarCloud/SonarQube**.

+---

+## Project 3 DevOps Pipeline Workflow

+After EC2, S3, RDS, and any other Amazon Web Services instance is created, the continuous integration and deployment pipeline is as follows: